mrazomej/phd/docs/src/chapter_04/section_13_applications.md

 described by the same underlying formalism mathematically.

-![**Representative fold-change predictions for allosteric corepression and activation.** (A) Contrary to the case of induction described in the main text, the addition of a corepressor decreases fold-change in gene expression.
-The left and right panels demonstrate how varying the values of the repressor copy number
-$R$ and repressor-DNA binding energy $\Delta\varepsilon_{RA}$, respectively, change the predicted response profiles.
+![**Representative fold-change predictions for allosteric corepression and activation.** (A) Contrary to the case of induction described in Chapter 2, the addition of a corepressor decreases fold-change in gene expression.
+The left and right panels demonstrate how varying the values of the repressor copy number $R$ and repressor-DNA binding energy $\Delta\varepsilon_{RA}$, respectively, change the predicted response profiles.
 (B) In the case of inducible activation, binding of an effector molecule to an activator transcription factor increases the fold-change in gene expression.
 Note that for activation, the fold-change is greater than 1.
 The left and center panels show how changing the activator copy